 - changing project milestones

-- extending the timeframe for completing the project but within the maximum two year period
+- extending the timeframe for completing the project but within the maximum two year period unless, under exceptional circumstances and only after your project has commenced, you can apply to the Program Delegate to vary your project end date.
+Approval will be at the discretion of the Program Delegate.

 - changing project activities.